cricricut/setcricutair2/README.md

 8. Install Cricut Explore Air 2 designing software and register an account.

-9. To get free trial access, go to the cricut.com/setup website.
+9. To get free trial access, go to the <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a> website.

 <h2>How to Install Cricut Explore Air 2 via Cricut.com/setup?</h2>
 If you are using a Windows or Mac device, you need to install Cricut Explore Air 2 using the Cricut.com/setup website.